awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-publish-message-to-topic.md

 1. In your email client, check the email address that you specified earlier and read the email from Amazon SNS\.

-## To Publish a Message to an Amazon SNS Topic Using the AWS SDK for Java<a name="publish-message-to-topic-aws-java"></a>
+## To publish a message to an Amazon SNS topic using the AWS SDK for Java<a name="publish-message-to-topic-aws-java"></a>

 1. Specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html) in the *AWS SDK for Java 2\.x Developer Guide*\.